Revealing the fundamental rules of mammalian metabolism by studying organisms that push physiology to its limits.

 Inclusive Science

-The 'Cihuatl Bat Biology Lab' is named in honor of my Chicana and Indigenous (Nahua and Otomí) heritage.
+I honor my Chicana and Indigenous (Nahua and Otomí) heritage.
 The word cihuatl (pronounced see-wah-tl) means 'woman' in Nahuatl.
 It reflects both the strength and cultural identity I bring to my work as a scientist.
-By integrating this cultural significance into the lab, I aim to create an inclusive environment that values diversity in thought, experience, and identity.
-I am also active with SACNAS (Society for Advancement of Chicanos/Hispanics and Native Americans in Science), an organization that champions inclusivity in the scientific community.
-My training at UC Davis, which is now recognized as an emerging Hispanic-Serving Institution, has further shaped my commitment to fostering opportunities for underrepresented groups in science.
+Integrating this perspective into the lab is part of my commitment to fostering an inclusive research environment that values diversity in thought, experience, and identity.
+I am active in SACNAS (Society for Advancement of Chicanos/Hispanics and Native Americans in Science), and remain committed to expanding access and opportunity for underrepresented scientists, a commitment shaped by my training at UC Davis, an emerging Hispanic-Serving Institution.